Faculty & Staff

 (v) promoting objective analyses of energy tradeoffs for energy education, decision-making, and policy development for natural resources.

-Suzanne A. Pierce is a Research Assistant Professor with the Center for International Energy and Environmental Policy in the Jackson School of Geosciences and Assistant Director of the Digital Media Collaboratory in the Center for Agile Technology at The University of Texas at Austin.
+Suzanne A. Pierce is a Research Assistant Professor with the Environmental Science Institute, and Assistant Director of the Digital Media Collaboratory in the Center for Agile Technology at The University of Texas at Austin.
 A trained hydrogeologist with a focus on participatory deliberation, Dr. Pierce has prior professional background as a Scientist with Sandia National Laboratories and as the Environmental Manager for one of the world’s largest metals mines.

 Dr. Pierce adopts a scholar-practitioner approach to integrate science-based information with human organizational systems for application to groundwater management and energy-water problems.
 Resultant decision support systems link participatory modeling with simulation, optimization, and multi-stakeholder concerns.
 Current projects include development of hydroinformatics for sustainable aquifer yield in Central Texas and South Australia, along with creation of the ENCOMPASS cyberinfrastructure for a geothermal basin in the Atacama Desert of Chile.
 ENCOMPASS is a scientific platform for sharing data, algorithms, and educational modules that is funded as part of the Fulbright Nexus program for energy, innovation, and engagement.